phanshiyu/dotfiles-template/README.md

 I use the same password for all of them.

+## Create a repo

+Push all your files to your own repo.
+This can be private or public its up to you.
+Private just means you will have to set up your github ssh keys first before you can do the next step.

 ## Usage

 In the host that you want to port your dot files over, do: